ray-project/deltacat/deltacat/experimental/converter_agent/beam/README.md

 1. **Table Monitoring**: Background Ray job monitors each table for new snapshots
 2. **Upsert Processing**: Ray converter job creates position delete files to merge data with duplicate records by key, with the values from later records kept over values from earlier records
-5. **Automatic Cleanup**: Ray cluster shuts down after a configured inactivity timeout
+5. **Automatic Cleanup**: Ray shuts down after a configured inactivity timeout

 ## Error Handling